 Design and Technology

-At St. Mark and All Saints, design and technology is an inspiring, rigorous and practical subject.
-Through our Harmony Curriculum, creativity, imagination and cross curricular links, pupils design, make and evaluate products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-At St. Mark and All Saints, we encourage children to learn how to take risks, become resourceful and innovative.
-We enjoy exploring influences from the past and present and develop a critical understanding of its impact on daily life and the wider world.
+At St Mark and All Saints design and technology aims to be an inspiring, rigorous and practical subject.
+We aim to promote creativity, imagination through cross curricular links which encourages pupils to design, make and evaluate products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+Pupils are taught to:

 Develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.